akka/akka/akka-docs/rst/experimental/index.rst

 feedback, or even discover that the module wasn't useful.

-An experimental module doesn't have to obey the rule of staying binary compatible between minor releases.
+An experimental module doesn't have to obey the rule of staying binary compatible between micro releases.
 Breaking API changes may be introduced in minor releases without notice as we refine and simplify based on your feedback.
-An experimental module may be dropped in major releases without prior deprecation.
+An experimental module may be dropped in minor releases without prior deprecation.

 .. toctree::